Announcing the latest new features in the CARTO platform from Q2 2023.

 When creating geospatial analysis workflows, often it’s necessary to define a set of custom geographies (e.g. points, polygons, lines) as inputs for other components of the pipeline.
 Now in CARTO Workflows, leveraging the component “Table from GeoJSON”, users have the option to “Draw features” with the help of a new interface; which is particularly useful to define a bounding box to filter data and specific locations as points, for example.

-We have also added the possibility to rename nodes when added to the canvas to describe the steps in the workflow plus the option to include annotations, with support for markdown, so users can better describe their workflows when sharing.
+We have also added the possibility to rename nodes when added to the canvas to describe the steps in the workflow plus the option to include annotations, with support for markdown formatting, so users can better describe their workflows when sharing.

 Additionally, during these past months, we have released a new batch of components in Workflows to broaden the possibilities and further increase the value of the tool when creating data pipelines and running spatial analyses.
 The majority of components in this new batch are focused on providing more flexibility when manipulating and getting your data ready for analysis; some of these new components include: Find replace, Refactor columns, Multi-Col and Multi-Row Formula, Unique, H3 to Parent, H3 KRing and H3 Distance.